 Income from interest is an example of 'other income'.
 Such transactions update your cashflow reports only.
 You can therefore utilize the option for cases where the amount is neither income nor an invoicing related payment, rather a transaction that is solely monitored as cash flow towards your organization.

 You only need to specify the contact, date and amount and, optionally, a description and tracking category (see more in related paragraph below).

 Practically it is the same process as "Client payment" and "Supplier refund", however in this case there are no associations with your invoicing or purchasing.

 Tracking categories is a powerful reporting tool to help you track down received payments.
 You may tag and categorize received payments and then filter or group the related reports' data based on these categories.
 You may tag all kinds of payments received: client payments, supplier refunds, income, as well as other payments.

 Once you've set up tracking categories that apply to payments received, you may tag the individual payment records via their add / edit form pages.
-To facilitate quick updates, a corresponding widget is also available to the side of the payment's detail page (as seen on the above image).
+To get quick updates, a corresponding widget is also available to the side of the payment's detail page (as seen on the above image).